Pearson Candy Company, Inc.: Products

 Over 30 types of confectioneries were manufactured including lollipops, suckers, candy canes, and hand-wrapped candies.
 The Pearson Nip line was created in the early 1960s with the introduction of the Coffee Nip followed by the Caramel Nip, the Licorice Nip and other flavors.
 The company designed a candy forming apparatus which was patented in 1961.

 Signature product: Pearson Coffee Nip

 The Pearson Coffee Nip was developed by observing European techniques.
 The formula for the Coffee Nip was created by Claude Barnett, a food chemist, and Dan Pearson.
-Dan Pearson requested a candy that people would eat during a work break, such as on a coffee break.
+Pearson requested a candy that people would eat during a work break, such as on a coffee break.
 Without a laboratory or test kitchen, research was done on a coffee candy formula using batch size samples.
-Claude used a high cooked caramel mixed with coffee until the right combination was achieved.
+Barnett used a high cooked caramel mixed with coffee until the right combination was achieved.

 The unique wrappings observed in European wrapped candy inspired the use of gold foil and fancy cellophanes using double or single twist wraps.
 The original colors of the Coffee Nip wrappers were coffee brown, chartreuse and backed by a foil inner wrap producing the third color.